 9 – You can attach a foam football on to the end of the pipe so that the tumbler is secured on the rod and turns smoothly and evenly.

-That’s it!
+That’s it, you should now feel confident about making your own glitter tumblers!
 I’ll cover some FAQs in a moment but first I’d like to ask you to share what you create with me in the comments!